 In May 2016, Merriam-Webster’s Dictionary made waves in American popular culture by proclaiming that the hotdog is a sandwich.
 Online, is-a-hot-dog-a-sandwich-driven chaos ensued.
-NFL players weighed in, and celebrities still have mixed opinions about the debate.
-The National Hot Dog and Sausage Council (unbelievably, an actual organization) released “official policy” refuting the dictionary’s stance.
+Ever since, celebrities have weighed in, adding mixed opinions about the debate.
+The National Hot Dog and Sausage Council (unbelievably, an actual organization) have continually released “official policy” refuting the dictionary’s stance and reminding consumers that July is National Hot Dog Month).
 Notable chefs are no less divided on the matter.
-The late Anthony Bourdain was a staunch sandwich-hotdog segregationist, while Gordon Ramsay succinctly told Bon Appetit magazine that hotdogs were one and the same.
+The late Anthony Bourdain was reportedly a staunch sandwich-hotdog segregationist, while Gordon Ramsay succinctly told Bon Appetit magazine that hotdogs and sandwiches were one and the same.

 Here are three reasons why a hotdog is a sandwich, and three reasons why a hotdog is a hotdog.

 Hotdogs stand up to the English language’s test for sandwiches.

 You can’t fight the dictionary.
 The Merriam-Webster dictionary defines a sandwich as “two or more slices of bread or a split roll having a filling in between.”
 And while describing a wiener as “filling” might seem a bit awkward, it is the generic nature of the term “filling” that allows for such wondrous variety in sandwiches.
 “Filling” means freedom – the freedom to make bread a most versatile canvas – for peanut butter, egg salad, and even hotdogs.
 So, is a hotdog a sandwich?
 In 2017, Oscar-Mayer’s head of marketing, Gregory Guidotti, declared it so, and even the late Supreme Court Justice Ruth Bader Ginsburg ruled that a hotdog is a sandwich.